ericstephan/gridappsd-docs/docs/source/developer_resources/CDPSM.rst

 1. **~/src/opendss/Test/IEEE13\_CDPSM.dss** is the IEEE 13-bus test
    feeder with per-length phase impedance matrices and a delta tertiary added to the substation transformer.
+PV and storage were also added.

 2. **~/src/opendss/Test/IEEE13\_Assets.dss** is the IEEE 13-bus test
    feeder with catalog data for overhead lines, cables and transformers.